Charles W. Harkness

-Charles William Harkness (December 17, 1860 – May 1, 1916) was a son of Stephen V. Harkness (an original investor in the company that became Standard Oil) and his second wife, the former Anna M. Richardson.
+Charles William Harkness (December 17, 1860 – May 1, 1916) was an American businessman and railroad executive.
+He was director of Standard Oil; the Southern Pacific Railway Company; the Chicago, Milwaukee, and St. Paul Railway; the Baltimore and Ohio Railroad, and the Tilden Iron Mining Company.
+He was a son of Stephen V. Harkness, an original investor in the company that became Standard Oil, and his second wife, the former Anna M. Richardson.

 Early life

 Charles was born in Monroeville, Ohio on December 17, 1860.
 His parents were Stephen V. Harkness (1818–1888) and the former Anna Marie Richardson (1837–1926), his father's second wife.
-He was the brother of Edward Harkness, noted philanthropist and half brother of Lamon V. Harkness.
+He was the brother of Edward Harkness, a noted philanthropist and half-brother of Lamon V. Harkness.
 He was a cousin of William L. Harkness.

 His early education was in Cleveland at The Brooks Military Academy.
 He earned a B.A. from Yale College with the Class of 1883.
 While at Yale, he was described as "care-free, happy, irresponsible as the rest of us."

 Career

 On his father's death in 1888, Charles inherited stock in Standard Oil amounting to the second largest holding in the company, surpassed only by that of the Rockefeller family.
-Harkness became a director at Standard Oil and was a director of the Southern Pacific Railway Company, the Chicago, Milwaukee and St. Paul Railway, the Baltimore and Ohio Railroad, and the Tilden Iron Mining Company, and managed his father's immense holdings.
+Harkness became a director at Standard Oil and was a director of the Southern Pacific Railway Company; the Chicago, Milwaukee and St. Paul Railway; the Baltimore and Ohio Railroad; and the Tilden Iron Mining Company.
+He also managed his father's immense holdings.

-Harkness purchased the Henry Flagler townhouse at 685 Fifth Ave, New York and also owned a home in Madison, NJ and a winter home in St. Augustine, FL.

 Personal life

 On May 27, 1896, Harkness married Miss Mary Warden in Philadelphia, PA.
 Mary was the daughter of William G. Warden, who was an early Standard Oil partner, and the granddaughter of industrialist Daniel Bushnell.

+Harkness purchased the Henry Flagler townhouse at 685 Fifth Avenue in New York City and also owned a home in Madison, New Jersey that was designed by James Gamble Rogers and a winter home in St. Augustine, Florida.